 - Rapid heartbeat

 Withdrawal from heroin addiction is best accomplished under the supervision of medical professionals – do not attempt to quit cold turkey.
-A professionally supervised detoxification program is the best way to overcome the intense cravings and dangerous withdrawal symptoms of heroin addiction.
+Supervised medical detox is the best way to overcome the intense cravings and dangerous withdrawal symptoms of heroin addiction.
 Make no mistake, going through the detoxification process by itself is not a cure addiction.
 Research has shown that a comprehensive addiction treatment program that includes a combination of medicine, therapy and wellness programs, is the best way to overcome addiction and live a healthy and rewarding life.

 If you or someone you know is addicted to heroin, the time to act is now – not tomorrow or next week.
 With commitment and follow-through, you can effectively overcome addiction.
 Learn more about Enterhealth’s heroin rehabilitation program.